 This paper aims to make sense of these categories, venturing into both consent and estoppel, but focusing more on the far more undertheorized estoppel.
 As it surveys these doctrines at work in criminal law, tort law, property, and IP, it points to the sorts of changes in normative relations that appear to be at work and what might ground them.
 Ultimately, some of our practices make far more sense than others, although our nomenclature makes little sense at all.
 Apparent consent is not consent at all.
 And estoppel masks distinctions between “forfeiture by insincere act” (a forced shift in rights and duties), other cases that should be deemed exercises of normative powers, other instances that should be seen as tort-like for creating liabilities, and thinner losses of the ability to complain/assert one’s rights.
 Even this final forfeiture of mere assertability proves questionable because when it does not camouflage a more significant estoppel, it ultimately produces a result that may be disproportionate to A’s behavior and B’s reliance.
 Ultimately, I hope to show that our concepts are conflating radically different sorts of relations and that these labels prevent us from scrutinizing our practices as carefully as we should.

 Ferzan, Kimberly Kessler, "Losing the Right to Assert You've Been Wronged: A Study in Conceptual Chaos?"
 (2020).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2322.